 – Ability to leverage his existing operations team

 – Diversification of his business portfolio

 Mitch is a successful businessman who has had a string of successful franchise businesses in the past.
 He just sold his third franchise business and is in the market for something new.
 In the past, he’s dealt in smaller franchise operations with mobile bases, like commercial cleaning and auto glass repair.
 He now wants to graduate to a location-based franchise that has big ROI potential and offers a fun environment for his children.
-Mark is the type of franchise owner who may not be on location everyday, but he is keenly aware of what’s going on at his park.
+Mitch is the type of franchise owner who may not be on location everyday, but he is keenly aware of what’s going on at his park.
 Mitch relies heavily on managers and likes the remote management capabilities that Launch offers.
-Unlike other personas, Mark already knows he wants to start a franchise and understand the benefits of an established system.
+Unlike other personas, Mitch already knows he wants to start a franchise and understand the benefits of an established system.

 Upside for Mitch

 Rick and Rebecca are passionate about their family and are looking to start a business that will help them make money as well as promote physical fitness for children.
 Rick and Rebecca have executive-level full-time jobs and are tired of the “rat race.”
 Although both Rick and Rebecca know the inner workings of managing a team and running someone else’s business, neither of them have owned a business before, so investing in a proven franchise system makes a lot of sense.
 They plan on being very hands-on with the business and will be overseeing day-to-day operations while being amazing community partners.
 They are interested in learning about all aspects of the franchise business including financing.